nu-wireless/docs/docs/admin/bylaws.md

     1. Upon becoming a valid Member, access is granted for that Academic Semester only.
     2. Reapplication for continued access is required for each additional semester.
     3. For the purposes of these bylaws, the Summer 1 and Summer 2 semesters may be considered **one** Academic Semester.
+    4. Personal and class project storage must be cleaned out before the end of the semester unless agreed upon by the current Lab Manager.
 3. Tenets of Access
     1. Access is a privilege and can be revoked at any time, for any reason, in accordance with section D of these bylaws.
     2. Use of the lab space is exclusively for tech-oriented projects, coursework, or club related activities.